 Something along these lines.
 Crafting an outrageous subject line is often the most difficult thing.
 The challenge is that you want to create a bit of a shock, but you still want to get your email opened, not deleted.

-This isn’t actually a separate category of subject lines.
-This is a common characteristic of all the previous ones.
+This isn’t so much a separate category as it is a common feature of all the previous types of subject lines.

-Sounding promotional is a one way ticket to the spam folder.
-Nothing, and I mean NOTHING can save you if your subject line sounds promotional.
+A promotional tone is a surefire way to land your email in the spam folder.
+Absolutely nothing can save you if your subject line comes across as promotional.

-Try avoiding words like: free, congratulations, opportunity, business, extra, deal, proposition, etc.
+Avoid using words like: free, congratulations, opportunity, business, extra, deal, proposition, and so on.

-What do you have to say on creating subject lines?
-Do you find it as important as I do?
-Finally, what’s your favorite type of a subject line?
+What are your thoughts on crafting effective subject lines?
+Do you find them as crucial as I do?
+And what’s your go-to type of subject line?